Claim: Iraqi woman in a U.S. grocery store is told off by another patron after disdaining America's bombing of her country.

 Origins: We first encountered this item in April 2003, during the early days of the war in Iraq, and since then it has been passed from inbox to inbox variously titled "Ann Rea's Son," Rea's Son," and "Letter from a Mom."
 It has also been circulated in variants that change the nationalities of those involved from American to Canadian, British, and Australian.

 Is it a true story?
-We don't know for sure.
-There is little in it that lends itself to independent verification: other than his being identified as "Ann Rea's son" in some tellings, the serviceman is not named (and the question remains open as to whether "Ann Rea" is a
+Probably not.
+There was little in it that lent itself to independent verification: other than the protagonist's being identified as "Ann Rea's son" in some tellings (and, much later, as "Hunter Green's son"), the serviceman was not named,

-first-and-surname combo or a double-barreled given name), and neither his base nor his unit are mentioned.
-Likewise, none of the other characters in the story has a name or is in any other way identifiable; not the patriotic cashier, the burqa-clad woman, or the outspoken older man.
-Indeed, neither the name of the store nor that of the city where the incident purportedly took place is provided.
+and neither his base nor his unit mentioned.
+Likewise, none of the other characters in the story had a name or was in any other way identifiable: not the patriotic cashier, the burqa-clad woman, or the outspoken older man.
+Indeed, neither the name of the store nor the city where the incident purportedly took place was provided.

-However, when evidence to confirm them is lacking, one should strive to remain skeptical of what are presented as real-life accounts that state in narrative form things people are predisposed to believe, especially those tales wherein wrongdoers get their comeuppance through being told off by others.
+When confirming evidence is lacking, one should strive to remain skeptical of what are presented as real-life accounts that state in narrative form things people are predisposed to believe, especially those tales wherein wrongdoers get their comeuppance through being told off by others.
 The "ungrateful Iraqi read the riot act over her lack of appreciation for the sacrifices Americans are making for her" is too neat an illustration of a concept held too dearly by too many not to be viewed with a dose of suspicion.